University of Aberdeen, 1960, PhD

 Glasgow University, 1956, BSc, Agriculture (Hons Zoology)

-Bob was born in Beith, Scotland, in 1933, and attended Beith Academy and Spier’s School, Beith.
+Bob was born in Beith, Scotland and attended Beith Academy and Spier’s School, Beith.
 He was attracted to the Agriculture program at Glasgow University and graduated with a BSc in Agriculture (Hons Zoology) in 1956.
 After graduation Bob went to work for the Murphy Chemical company in Wheathamstead, England, testing new chemicals for insect control.

 After a few months Bob decided that the job with Murphy was not for him.
 An advert in Nature took his fancy and he applied for a temporary Scientific Officer position at the Rowett Institute, Aberdeen.
 The position was in the Pig Section of the Applied Nutrition Department.
 The Rowett was looking at that time for a veterinarian to fill the post but took Bob because of his background in zoology and agriculture.
 Improved diets and rearing procedures were developed in that position and in 1960 Bob received a PhD degree from the University of Aberdeen.